May 19, 2013 by ggita32

 outgun the other guy), but they are secretly terrified that they don’t

-have quite enough backbone to pull it off against the big boys
+have quite enough backbone to pull it off against the big boys, such as tyrants.

 By way of analogy, the word “discipline” comes from “disciple”.
 If